grafana/grafana/docs/sources/datasources/loki.md

 A log query consists of two parts: log stream selector, and a log pipeline.
 For performance reasons begin by choosing a log stream by selecting a log label.

+#### Logs volume

+Logs volume histogram can be displayed after running a log query.
+By default, the histogram is loaded only after clicking on "Load logs volume" button.
+Select "Auto-load logs volume" option in log options row to load it automatically after each query.
+This feature is available only in Explore.

 ### Log context

 When using a search expression as detailed above, you can retrieve the context surrounding your filtered results.